 Besides, most people mount the outdoor unit on the wall.

 Also, don’t forget to check if you have any nearby power outlets for the mini split.
 Most of the time, a single phase 230V power is required to be connected to the mini split condenser.

 Then, using the communication cable that comes with the mini split that connects the indoor and outdoor unit, it is able to power the mini split air handler.

 Nonetheless, I suggest you get a professional to install so that you don’t void the warranty.
 Most manufacturers don’t warranty anymore if their products are not installed by a professional HVAC technician.
 So, be careful.

 How Far Can a Mini Split Be From the Condenser?

 Most mini split air handlers can be placed nearly 100 ft from their condenser.
 However, most of them are pre-charged with a refrigerant enough for 25 ft only.
 Beyond that, you’ll need to charge in an extra amount of refrigerant which often requires a professional to do.

-If you buy from Amazon, they typically come with 16 ft refrigerant pipes and cables only.
-So, you can expect to put the condenser about 10 ft away from the mini split air handler to allow some buffer length.
+A mini split purchase typically come with 16 ft refrigerant pipes and cables.
+So, you can expect to put the condenser about 10 ft away from the mini split air handler.

 Where is the Best Place to Put a Mini Split?